Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

-On the one hand, when $\kappa + \min_{\theta \in \Theta} H(d_{\theta})$ is very large, the value of $M$ will be close to 0, yielding a tighter bound in \eqref{ineq:OIR_prox_bound}.
-This trivially occurs when the user-specified constant $\kappa$ is chosen to be large, since the overall objective function $\rho(\theta)$ can be forced artificially close to 0.
-More interestingly, if the dynamics of the underlying MDP and/or the policy class $\{ \pi_{\theta} \}_{\theta \in \Theta}$ are such that all possible policies induce relatively high-entropy state occupancy measures, then the value of $\min_{\theta \in \Theta} H(d_{\theta})$ will be larger and the value of $M$ smaller.
+When the MDP dynamics and policy class are such that $\min_{\theta \in \Theta} H(d_{\theta})$ is large, then $M$ will be closer to 0, yielding a tighter bound in \eqref{ineq:OIR_prox_bound}.
 This suggests that it may be easier to optimize the OIR over MDPs and/or policy classes that tend to be ``more ergodic''.
-When $\kappa + \min_{\theta \in \Theta} H(d_{\theta})$ is close to 0, on the other hand, the value of $M$ may be very large, resulting in a looser bound in \eqref{ineq:OIR_prox_bound}.
-This occurs when both the constant $\kappa$ is chosen to be very small \textit{and} the MDP dynamics and/or the policy class $\{ \pi_{\theta} \}_{\theta \in \Theta}$ have the potential to induce very low-entropy occupancy measures.
-This highlights the usefulness of the constant $\kappa$, as it can be used to \textit{smooth} the objective function $\rho(\theta)$ and thereby lead to stabler convergence when optimizing the OIR over MDPs and policy classes that tend to be ``less ergodic''. \end{remark*}
+When both $\kappa$ and $\min_{\theta \in \Theta} H(d_{\theta})$ are close to 0, on the other hand, $M$ may be very large, resulting in a looser bound in \eqref{ineq:OIR_prox_bound}.
+This highlights the practical usefulness of the constant $\kappa$, as choosing larger $\kappa$ values can be used to \textit{smooth} the objective function $\rho(\theta)$ and thereby lead to stabler convergence when optimizing the OIR over MDPs and policy classes that tend to be ``less ergodic''. \end{remark*}

-We now have non-asymptotic convergence guarantees for policy gradient algorithms solving the OIR problem when gradients can be evaluated exactly.
-Nonetheless, it would be nice to have convergence guarantees when only noisy gradient estimates are available, as is typically the case in practice.
-To this end, we next prove almost sure convergence of the IDAC algorithm developed in Section \ref{subsec:infoac}.
+In the preceding theorem, we assume ``exact policy gradient,'' or zero stochastic approximation error.
+Note this assumption is limited to Theorem \ref{thm:OIR_convergence_rate}, whereas Theorem \ref{thm:actor_conv} below allows stochastic approximation error and Theorem \ref{thm:stationarity_implies_global_optimality_info_ratio} above is independent of estimation issues.
+Though this assumption is a drawback for Theorem \ref{thm:OIR_convergence_rate}, we highlight that it allows us to succinctly focus on a core insight of this work: hidden quasiconcavity unlocks an information-dependent convergence rate to global optimality.
+We also note that, for REINFORCE-like algorithms like those considered in Theorem \ref{thm:OIR_convergence_rate}, long rollouts enable more accurate gradient estimates, for which the existing assumptions approximately apply.
+A precise treatment of gradient estimation error versus rollout length is an important direction future work, and we expect it to involve extending the analysis in \cite{zhang2021beyond} to the OIR problem.